 Everything I said above about Outlook applies to Thunderbird.
 It offers powerful automation rules, advanced search, and Smart Folders.
 It scans for spam and blocks remote images.
 An add-on lets you encrypt mail.
 A wide variety of other add-ons are available which add features and integrate with third-party services.
 It’s arguably the best free email client available for Windows.

 Not everyone needs an exhaustive list of features.
 Mailbird offers a minimal, attractive interface that’s easy to use.
-It won our Best Email Client for Windows 10 roundup.
-Refer to our Mailbird review to learn more.
+It won our Best Email Client for Windows roundup.
+Check out our full Mailbird review to learn more.

 Mailbird is currently available for Windows only.
 It’s available for $79 as a one-off purchase from the official website or a yearly subscription of $39.